simonpedrogonzalez/ml-library/README.md

 # ml-library
-This is a machine learning library developed by Simon Gonzalez CS5350/6350 in University of Utah
+This is a machine learning library developed by Simon Gonzalez for CS5350/6350 in University of Utah

 ## Homework 1: Decision Trees
 ### Running the code